John H. Alschuler

 John held several positions in city governments and brings his experience in public budgeting and public finance to his practice.
 He served as the City Manager of Santa Monica, California, where he was responsible for the planning and development of the Third Street Promenade.

 John is a regularly requested speaker for conferences and events hosted by large professional organizations throughout the United States and internationally.
 Recently, he has held speaking engagements for the Urban Land Institute, the New York City Bar Association, WNYC, the New London Architecture Centre, and the International Skyrise Greenery Conference.

 John holds a Bachelor of Arts from Wesleyan University and a Doctorate from the University of Massachusetts.

-- Board Chair, Friends of the High Line
+- Emeritus Chair, Friends of the High Line

-- Board of Directors, SL Green Realty Corporation (Lead Independent Director and Chair, Compensation Committee)
+- Member, Board of Directors, SL Green Realty Corporation (Lead Independent Director and Chair, Compensation Committee)

 - Member, Global Agenda Council on Urbanization of the World Economic Forum

 - Adjunct Associate Professor, Columbia University, Masters in Real Estate Development Program

 - Member, Board of Directors, Xenia Hotels & Resorts (Nominating and Corporate Governance Committee, Compensation Committee)